Skip to content

 Consequence: Technically excellent solutions that fail organizationally

-Solution: Recognize cultural alignment as hard requirement, not nice-to-have
+Solution: Recognize cultural alignment as a hard requirement rather than a nice-to-have

 Mistake 4: Chasing Vendor Hype